-appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm;

-- overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of certain reports and other communications required to be made by the independent registered public accounting firm; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - · monitoring our internal control over financial reporting, disclosure controls and procedures, and code of business conduct and ethics; - · discussing our risk assessment and risk management policies; - establishing policies regarding hiring employees from the independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - · meeting independently with our internal auditing staff, independent registered public accounting firm, and management; - · reviewing policies and procedures for reviewing and approving or ratifying related person transactions; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules (which is included on page 29 of this Proxy Statement).
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of certain reports and other communications required to be made by the independent registered public accounting firm; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures, and code of business conduct and ethics; - discussing our risk assessment and risk management policies; - establishing policies regarding hiring employees from the independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, independent registered public accounting firm, and management; - reviewing policies and procedures for reviewing and approving or ratifying related person transactions; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules (which is included on page 28 of this Proxy Statement).

-The members of our Audit Committee are Ms. Duckett and Messrs.
-Baute and Weatherson.
-Our Board of Directors has determined that all three members would qualify as an "audit committee financial expert" as defined by applicable SEC rules.
-The Audit Committee met six times during 2014.
+The members of our Audit Committee are Mr. Baute, Ms. Duckett, and Mr. Ferguson.
+Our Board of Directors has determined that all three members qualify as an "audit committee financial expert" as defined by applicable SEC rules.
+The Audit Committee met seven times during 2017.